-You can use Tintex Purple, or a combination red and blue (Scarlet or Cardinal Red with Midnight, Royal or Navy Blue) to make a custom purple.
-Use double the usual amount of dye for projects darker colours.
+Use double the usual amount of dye for projects with deeper or more vibrant colours.
 For the best results, it is ideal to use the hottest water possible for your fabric (example: stove top dyeing method or kettle can heat water to 140°F).

 Make Ultra Violet or Purple Dyes:

 Make a Colour Sample: cut a 12" x 12" swatch of fabric and measure dye with a teaspoon or tablespoon.
 Dissolve Tintex into 1 or 2 cups of very hot water.
 Each custom colour may include full or partial measurements of teaspoons or tablespoons (example: 1/16, 1/8, 1/4, 1/2, 3/4 tsp and/or Tbsp).

 *Adjust the amount of dye as needed to get your desired custom colour.

 Purple + Navy Blue (or other dark dye) = Darker Purple